Software I use and why

 I have an AMD GPU and I still use X11.
 I tried using Wayland with Sway and it felt like torturing myself.
 I’m gonna give Wayland an another try but not in the next few years.
 So what were my problems?
 There were some and I’m sure most of them have a fix but as a user I live by the philosophy of the least resistance - I’m gonna use the software that causes the least amount of friction and allows me to focus on what I want to in the current moment.
 Some examples:

-• Push2talk not working on Discord without a workaround.
+- Push2talk and screen sharing not working on Discord by default.
 Not hard to work around it but it’s better when things just work. ;)

 And all those problems for what?
 I heard multiple monitor setups work better on Wayland.
 Too bad I use only one.